colinjnash/cnashwebsite2023/content/posts/my-first-post.md

 ### 2. Take time to review your growth

 Most technical writers or content creators I know don't love their portfolio.
-The embedded perfectionist in my brain always criticizes my work from the past, and it can't help but point out my failings, such as a sneaky typo or poorly strcutured sentence.
+The embedded perfectionist in my brain always criticizes my work from the past, and it can't help but point out my failings, such as a sneaky typo or poorly structured sentence.
 These criticisms are usually removed from the context of that situation.
-Remember to take time to add some perspective to your work, and possibly add it as a commentary to your work.
+Remember to include context when reviewing your work.
 Things like tight deadlines, unrealistic expectations, and poor publishing tools can obscure the reality behind your work.
 Also, it's a great thing to feel like your old writing is outdated.
 It probably means that your writing style and composition has improved.

 ### 3. It's all about fit